 - February 24, 2021 - City Council approved the second reading of the Regulatory Ordinance (Chapter 6.420) and Zoning Ordinance (Section 24.105.200) (City Council Meeting Video).

 - March 8, 2021 - City Council approved the cannabis permit application fees and an agreement for a cannabis consultant to assist the City with the application evaluation process, as well as with background checks, compliance, and auditing.
 (City Council Meeting Video) (Staff Report for Item 9G - consultant agreement) (Staff Report for Item 12A - cannabis fees)

 Draft Local Coastal Program Amendment

-Approved Ordinance and Resolution
+Approved Ordinances and Resolutions

 Buffers are only one layer of regulatory protection for the community.
 Buffers are imperfect tools, but are intended to screen out locations that could not possibly be appropriate.
 The rest of the intensive application process will include review and scoring of applications by City departments, including the Police Department, and a public meeting where public comment can be received and factored in.